What Is Stimulant Withdrawal?

 In general, a taper method will produce less severe withdrawal symptoms.
-Sometimes, addiction treatment medications, like suboxone, may be used in place of stimulants when tapering off use.
+Sometimes, addiction treatment medications, like clonidine, may be used in place of stimulants when tapering off use.

 During detox, physicians may also treat some symptoms of stimulant withdrawal with medications.
-For instance, antidepressants may be prescribed to help with depression, insomnia and agitation.
+For instance, antidepressants may be prescribed to help with depression and agitation and Trazadone may be used to treat insomnia.
 Doctors will take a patient’s symptoms, medical history and other personalized factors into consideration when developing a plan of action for their recovery.

 Medical detox is available in many inpatient and outpatient rehabs.